deepsana/lab03/README.md

 # lab03

 ## What do you think is the type of each of the following fields?
-* private int count - integer
+* private int count - int
-* private Student representative - object
+* private Student representative - Student
-* private Server host - object
+* private Server host - Server

 ## What are the names of the following fields?
 * private boolean alive - alive